Log Buffer #270, A Carnival of the Vanities for DBAs

 When it comes to RAC internals, Riyaj Shamsudeen‘s name comes to the mind.
 He has produced another gem.

-Valentino Vranken demonstrates as how you can convert complex XML into simple CSV using XSLT in SSIS.
+Valentino Vranken demonstrates how you can convert complex XML into simple CSV using XSLT in SSIS.

 Jen McCown showers some advices extracted from a comic.

-Michelle Ufford has made some discoveries and learned somethings new.
+Michelle Ufford has made some discoveries and learned something new.

 How is Microsoft IT using the Cloud?
 Kevin Kline discusses.

 Ever come accoss a situation where you have to load a flat text file into MySQL with data provided in single column?
-Kedar blogs.
+Kedar shares his experience.

 Maciej Dobrzanski shares an interesting behavior of a MySQL benchmark on EC2.

 Here is an interesting article from Vadim about SSD.